-One of best hotels in the world, is at London!
-Occupying a building originally formed by combining several 18th-century townhouses just north of the Soho neighborhood, the two-year-old London Edition reinvents the century-old Berners Hotel as the sophomore outing from hotelier Ian Schrager’s design-led partnership with Marriott.
+One of the best hotels in the world is in London!
+Occupying a building originally formed by combining several 18th-century townhouses just north of the Soho neighbourhood, the two-year-old London Edition reinvents the century-old Berners Hotel as the sophomore outing from hotelier Ian Schrager’s design-led partnership with Marriott.

 George Yabu and Glenn Pushelberg of Yabu Pushelberg, famous interior designers specialized in boutique hotels and hospitality projects, chose contemporary furnishings by the likes of Ingo Maurer for the hotel’s ground-floor Edwardian public spaces, while reproductions of Old Master portraits in the otherwise minimalist bedrooms upstairs hint at the property’s long history.
 If you’re at London, this might be your perfect pick for “luxury escapes”.